amitfriedman12/webpack-dll-slides/PITCHME.md

 ### The Problem
 * How do we share code and dependencies between different react codebases all running as one big app?

-Example for this to work each bundle would need their own react, redux etc. when webpack compiles them.
+Example: for this to work each bundle would need their own react, redux etc. at compile time.

 ```html
 <!-- index.html -->